MikeJonesBYU/movesense--server/README.md

 python server.py -p [port]
 ```

-More information can be found at
+More information can be viewed with the command
 ```
 python server.py -h
 ```